Taisei Ichikawa

 Taisei Ichikawa (市川泰誠, born 21 December 2000) is a Japanese tennis player.

-Ichikawa has a career high ATP singles ranking of world No. 636 achieved on 27 January 2025.
-He also has a career high ATP doubles ranking of No. 308 achieved on 30 October 2023.
+Ichikawa has a career high ATP singles ranking of world No. 636 achieved on 27 January 2025 and a career high ATP doubles ranking of No. 265 achieved on 2 March 2026.

 Ichikawa made his ATP main draw debut at the 2023 Japan Open Tennis Championships after qualifying for the doubles main draw with Masamichi Imamura.
+Again teaming up with Imamura, he won his first ATP Challenger doubles title at the 2026 President's Cup, defeating Petr Bar Biryukov and Grigoriy Lomakin in the final.